 ”But I’ve often seen things contradict this.
 I’ve seen creatures function differently than the tales describe.
 I’ve seen good people cross lines and become horrifically monstrous.
 I’ve seen things which cast doubt on whether I can ever truly save my son.

 But through it all, I persevere and adapt.
-If a beast is different from its tale, I wrote up a new set of research notes about it.
+If a beast is different from its tale, I write up a new set of research notes about it.
 If a good person goes bad, I put them down to protect the rest of the good still out there.
 The good that I know must still be out there.
 If a method fails in helping bring my son back to life, I try another one.

 I never signed that Contract to just give up at a challenge.
 A challenge to my worldview is no different in that regard.
 I’ll adapt to it, and move forward.”